-If you didn’t get the Australian Tertiary Admission Rank (ATAR) required for the course that you want to study, there are alternative pathways to consider.
+If you didn’t get the Australian Tertiary Admission Rank (ATAR) required for the course that you want to study, there are alternative pathways for you.

-You may have already thought through some alternative pathways when you were preparing your university course preferences.
-If so, it’s a simple call to your Tertiary Admissions Centre to re-prioritise your course preferences to those that you have qualified for.
+If you need to, you can call your Tertiary Admissions Centre to re-prioritise your course preferences to those that you have qualified for.
 Remember to keep track of dates (for submitting course applications, receiving offers, accepting offers and so on) so that you don't miss any cut-off dates.

-- Studying another course in first year and applying to transfer over to your chosen qualification with credit for second year (this could be the same course at a different university or another course at the same university).
-Be aware that you will likely need to achieve good marks in your current course in order to be able to transfer to your preferred course.
+- Studying another course in first year and transferring over to your chosen qualification in second year.
+You will probably need to get good marks in your current course to be able to transfer to your preferred course.

 - Completing a bridging course

 - Studying a Vocational Education and Training (VET) qualification as a pathway to university.

 Talk to your career adviser before the end of the school year about a back-up plan.
 They may be able to help you look into alternative universities or other course options.

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.